-Market Share: Market share represents the financial institution's penetration in the chosen market.
-Size is advantageous as it provides ability to acquire larger business, pricing power and better cost management.
-There is a positive correlation between a financial institution's absolute and relative size and its market position and brand value.
+Market Share: Market size represents the Financial Institution's penetration in the chosen market.
+Size is advantageous as it provides ability to acquire larger business, pricing power and better expense management.
+There is a positive correlation between a Financial Institution's absolute and relative size and its market position and brand value.
 The large entities exercise greater power over the pricing, while ensuring commensurate profits.
-Small entities struggle to obtain business, and with less flexibility in the cost structure, their profits remain low.
+Small entities struggle to obtain business; and with less flexibility in the cost structure, their profits remain low.
 While absolute size is important, it is basically the relative proportion which provides a clear yardstick to analyze the comparative strength of the market players.
 The more distant a player is from the average on the positive side, the stronger is its ability to reflect the characteristics just mentioned.
-In a dynamic industry, which is not characterized by concentration, PACRA believes that relative size would better capture the strength of the financial institution's standing.
+In a dynamic industry, which is not characterized by concentration, PACRA believes that relative size would better capture the strength of the Financial Institution's standing in the related market.

 Growth Trend: While evaluating the size, PACRA looks at the rate of growth.
-Growth is important as it ensures that the financial institution continues to have the ability to meet the industry benchmarks.
+Growth is important as it ensures that the Financial Institution continues to have the ability to meet the industry's benchmarks.
 As the industry grows, it uplifts the scale of its operational context.
-This reflects in the ability of the players to invest in human resource, upgrade the control environment, enhance the product slate, increase outreach and improve the quality of product/service.
+This reflects in the ability of the players to invest in human resource, upgrade the control environment, enhance the product slate, increase the outreach and improve the quality of product/service.
 To lag the industry's growth trend means to remain short on these avenues, putting pressure on the market position.
-PACRA monitors higher-than-industry growth to understand the quality of the incremental business including impact on key business segments and if it has resulted in higher concentration due to added business.
+PACRA monitors higher-than-industry growth to understand the quality of the incremental borrowers, the borrower segments and impact on concentration because of incremental lending.
 Higher growth while compromising the quality of the portfolio is perceived negatively.

-Franchise / Brand Value: The strength of a franchise determines its capacity to grow while maintaining a reasonable cost to income ratio and profitability, thus providing resilience to earnings.
-PACRA evaluates the franchise strength in terms of scale of operations and market share for various activities, performance and strengths relative to competition, complexity of key segments, diversification across various performance metrics like branches, advances, liabilities, sources of other income etc. and access to special Government support or privileges relative to other financial institutions.
+Franchise / Brand Value: The strength of a franchise determines its capacity to grow while maintaining a reasonable cost to income ratio and profitability, thus providing resilience of earnings.
+PACRA evaluates the franchise strength in terms of scale of operations and market share for various activities, performance and strengths relative to competition, complexity of key segments, diversification across various performance metrics like branches, advances, liabilities, sources of other income etc and access to special Government support or privileges relative to other Financial Institutions.
 A strong franchise is expected to result in a granular asset and liability base.
 PACRA also considers the brand recognition and life of institution for its franchise strength analysis.

-5.3 Revenues: In measuring revenue quality of a financial institution, diversification and stability are very important factors.
-A financial institution with a diverse product slate with more than one revenue streams is considered better than a financial institution with a concentrated earning profile.
-Composition of revenue from core business activities i.e. advances and investments, is considered critical.
-The analysis of target markets to which a financial institution serves forms a part of the assessment.
-Stability is measured through historical trend analysis of the financial institution's revenues.
-Financial institutions that rely more on generating income from risky business lines like trading activities will typically display more volatile revenue trends.
-Stability in revenue is consider critical for sustainability of the financial institution.
+5.3 Revenues: In measuring earning's quality of a Financial Institution, diversification and stability are very important factors.
+A Financial Institution with a diverse product slate with more than one revenue streams is considered better than a Financial Institution with a concentrated earning profile.
+PACRA sees concentration at both product, customer and geographical levels.
+In addition, the analysis of target markets to which a Financial Institution serve s forms a part of the assessment.
+Stability is measured through historical trend analysis of the Financial Institution's revenues.
+However, revenue mix, such as Advances and Investment composition, and proportion of revenue earned from core business lines is considered critical.
+Financial institutions that relies on more risky business lines like trading, will typically result in a more volatile revenue.
+Stability in revenue is consider critical for sustainability of the Financial Institution.